Please do not count on chickens knowing what is bad for them. We will start off with a list

 High in potassium.
 A great treat

-Okay to feed, but not a favorite
+Okay to feed, but not a favorite.
+It may also taint the taste of eggs.

 Any leafy greens, spinach collards, chickweed included